2024 Rennard Strickland Lecture

 The ENR Center, through the Native Environmental Sovereignty Project, established the Rennard Strickland Lecture series in 2006 to honor the former Oregon Law professor and dean, who retired that year and passed away in 2021.
 Strickland, an Osage citizen of the Cherokee Nation, was widely regarded as a national leader in Indian law and policy.
 His leadership helped shape the ENR and Indian Law programs at Oregon Law.
 In keeping with Strickland's assertion that, "[i]f there is to be a post-Columbian future – a future for any of us – it will be an Indian future" (Tonto's Revenge, 1997), the Rennard Strickland Lecture series is designed to recognize and underscore the importance of Indigenous environmental-legal leadership and Tribal sovereignty in the twenty-first century.

-The 18th Annual Rennard Strickland Lecture is co-sponsored by the University of Oregon Department of Native American and Indigenous Studies and the Wayne Morse Center for Law and Politics
+The 18th Annual Rennard Strickland Lecture is co-sponsored by the University of Oregon Department of Native American and Indigenous Studies, the Native American Law Students Association, and the Wayne Morse Center for Law and Politics

 Past lecturers include: